MediaComem/jekyll-brand-social-wall/README.md

 # Jekyll Social Wall
-A jekyll plugin to generate a social wall with Facebook and Twitter
+A jekyll plugin to generate a social wall with your favorite social networks

 ## What it does